 Everything is PAWSable Professional Therapy and Facility Dogs

-Please note: we cannot train or certify your pet dog as a therapy dog.
+Please note: we cannot train or certify your pet dog as a therapy or service dog.
 Due to liability issues, we can only place the dogs in our programs with approved applicants.

 To qualify for a therapy dog, you must be a professional therapist, social worker, psychologist, psychiatrist, occupational therapist, social worker, or seeking a graduate degree in one of the above fields.
 Teachers and school counselors are welcome to apply as well if they have approval of school and district administration.
 Preference will be given to those in the Kansas City Region.